Coarse groups, and the isomorphism problem for oligomorphic groups: Coarse groups

 \subsection{Basic definitions and axioms}

 Throughout, $M$ will denote a structure for the signature with a ternary relation symbol $R$ which will describe a coarse group.
-We now give the axioms for such a structure, and we always assume that $M$ satisfies them.
+We now give the axioms for such a structure, and we will always assume that $M$ satisfies them.

 For $A, B, C \in M$, the ternary relation $R(A,B,C)$ will more suggestively be written as ``$A B\sqsubseteq C$".
 Since we think of elements of $M$ as cosets of open subgroups, we use group theoretic terms marked with an asterisk.
 Thus, for instance, we will refer to the elements of $M$ as $^*$cosets or $^*$subgroups.
 Letters $A, B, C, \ldots $ denote general elements of $M$.
-Note that in a topological group an open left coset $aU$ equals the open right coset $(aUa^{-1})a $, and similarly an open right coset $Ua$ equals the open left coset $a (a^{-1} Ua) $.

 \begin{definition}[Some definable relations] \mbox{} \begin{enumerate} \item[(a)] $A \in M$ is a $^*$subgroup if $AA \sqsubseteq A$.
 Letters $U,V,W $ denote $^*$subgroups in $M$.
 We write $U \sqsubseteq V$ for $UV \sub V$.